knewyousir/webFEI-session-6a/readme.md

 });
 ```

+You should now be able to navigate between the two routes.
+This is now a Single Page Application.

 ### Adding Routing to Display Individual Recipes

-Note the `recipe._id` expression in the anchor tag:
+Note the `recipe._id` expression in the href attribute of the anchor tag:

 `<h1><a href="recipes/{{ recipe._id }}">{{ recipe.title }}</a></h1>`